Anadi-Gupta1/Daily-commit/README.md

 # GitHub Streak Automation

-This repository contains scripts to automatically maintain your GitHub contribution streak by making regular commits throughout the day.
+This repository contains scripts to automatically maintain your GitHub contribution streak by making regular commits at midnight every day.

 ## How It Works

 The automation system consists of several scripts that work together:

-1. **setup_automation.sh**: The main setup script that configures everything
-2. **auto_commit.sh**: Makes a specified number of commits to the repository
-3. **multi_commit_schedule.sh**: Schedules commits throughout the day
+1. **midnight_commit.sh**: Makes all commits at once at midnight
+2. **setup_midnight_cron.sh**: Sets up the cron job to run at midnight
-4. **update_token.sh**: Updates your GitHub token in all scripts when needed
+3. **update_token.sh**: Updates your GitHub token in all scripts when needed

 ## Setup Instructions